odk-x/docs/odkx-src/build-scripts.rst

 .. warning::

-  The Android tools have a release signature key unique to the ODK-X applications, communication between the applications are secured by this key and can happen when the application keys match.
-This ensures that the information between the applications cannot be intercepted by another application.
+  The Android tools have a release signature key unique to the ODK-X applications.
+Communication between the applications is secured by this key and can only happen when the application keys match.
+This ensures that the information passing between the applications cannot be intercepted by another application.
+  You can find more information on Android app signing `here <https://developer.android.com/studio/publish/app-signing>`_.

-  When you compile the Android tools locally, it gets assigned a new key called a default debug key.
+  When you compile the Android tools locally, they get assigned a new key called a default debug key.
 Your compiled application will only be able to communicate with another locally compiled application because their default debug keys are the same.

-  It is important to know this because your locally compiled application cannot communicate with ODK-X Services unless ODK-X Services is locally compiled.
+  It is important to know this because your locally compiled application cannot communicate with other ODK-X Android apps unless the apps are locally compiled.

 .. _build-scripts-flavors: